Proudly made in the

-The Turks and Caicos generally doesn’t experience the huge waves that some other tropical destinations such as Hawaii, Barbados and Puerto Rico see at times.
+The Turks and Caicos generally doesn’t experience the huge waves that some other tropical destinations such as Hawaii, Barbados, and Puerto Rico see at times.

-The ocean topography of the plateaus supporting our islands largely account for the lack of a significant waves.
+The ocean topography of the plateaus supporting our islands largely account for the lack of significant waves.
 Regions that do experience large breaks usually have complex submarine terrains that essentially funnel the open ocean swell to specific areas, where a gradually sloping ocean floor allows the waves to stack into a tremendous break.

 The best place in the country to watch the full glory of large breaking waves is either Northwest Point National Park on Providenciales or Mudjin Harbour and the Crossing Place Trail on Middle Caicos.
 Keep in mind that wave conditions are flat more often than not.
 These locations are great spots for watching the sunrise and sunset, which are typically just as impressive as the swell.

 Amazing flatwater kiteboarding and windsurfing can be had at many locations throughout the Turks and Caicos.
 Due to the trade wind directions, the best kite spots are typically south-eastern facing beaches on the south sides of our islands.
-The best such example is the popular Long Bay Beach on Providenciales, which is one of the top kiting location in the region.
+The best such example is the popular Long Bay Beach on Providenciales, which is one of the top kiting locations in the region.

 On the occasional days that see a northerly breeze, our spectacular north coasts and beaches become a bit more viable for kiting.